MohamedMohy0/NLP_translator/README.md

 # NLP_translator

-A mini project with nltk library to translate languages after clen the text in data
+A mini project with nltk library to translate languages after clean the text in data and save it in pkl files